ccao-data/people/.gitlab/issue_templates/ds-deputy_performance_eval_preparation_exempt.md

    * All scores of 1 and 2 have recommendations to the Employee for improving his or her performance.
    * Overall Average Score is calculated correctly (if done electronically, the Form will do this for you).

-- [ ] The **deputy** sends final, approved Form (via "reply-all" to initial email) to HR, DOC, ACA, and issue at least 2 business days in advance of the Evaluation Meeting.

 /assign @VWaller @MSerio
 /confidential
 /label ~"management::performance management"